Amateur Photographer verdict

 Camera body and design

 The design is also boxier – and relatively slippery.
-As someone who’s ever anxious about dropping my camera (which has only ever happened once or twice, but that’s anxiety for you), this took some getting used to.
+As someone who’s ever anxious about dropping my camera (which has actually only ever happened once or twice), this took some getting used to.

 The shooting experience

-Despite the upgrades, the shooting experience with the Fujifilm Instax Mini 12 felt largely the same (like a random, but fun, science experiment).
+Despite the upgrades, the shooting experience with the Fujifilm Instax Mini 12 felt largely the same (like a strange, but fun, science experiment).

-I did find that the Fujifilm Instax Mini 12 was easier to shoot with and did not feel the loss of the many modes of the Mini 8, which gives you the option to select a different mode depending on the lighting conditions around you.
-This is a good idea in theory, but in practice, I saw very little difference in my results, and I found myself manually using flash for almost every photo.
-The Mini 12’s results were still fairly random, but I expected this given the minimal settings available.
+I did find that the Fujifilm Instax Mini 12 was easier to shoot with and did not feel the loss of the many modes of the Mini 8, which provides the option to select a different mode depending on the lighting conditions around you.
+This is a good idea in theory, but in practice, I saw very little difference in my results, and found myself manually using flash for almost every photo.
+The Mini 12’s results were still fairly erratic; to be expected given the minimal settings available.

 The final product